felbecker/snakeMSA/README.md

 # snakeMSA
 A Snakemake pipeline to run easily reproducible benchmarks of various MSA tools.

-Runs different MSA tools on the extHomFam 2 benchmark which consists of 5 sub-folders (sorted by MSA depth).
-Outputs {tool}.tbl files with SP, modeler, TC and column scores per protein family.
+Runs different MSA tools on the HomFam benchmark.

 ## Installation of Snakemake and all MSA tools
 Assuming that conda is already installed, run this once: